-(The use of occlusal radiography or conventional facial radiographs to assess the third dimension is usually of little benefit if a cone beam CT can be conducted).
+(The use of occlusal radiography or conventional facial radiographs to assess the third dimension are suboptimal views and are usually of little benefit if a cone beam CT can be conducted).

 Foreign Bodies

 Where the presence of a foreign body is suspected refer for specialist investigation.